Rathoreatri03/AutoDetectAI/README.md

 4. **Annotation:**
-   - Use left mouse button to draw rectangles around accident scenarios.
+   - Use left mouse button to draw rectangles around the desired scenarios.
    - Give the label to the detected frame and bbox.